andrewkang12345/textCondImputation/README.md

-# 🏀 Text-Conditioned Trajectory Imputation (Basketball, 8×5 Grid)
+# 🏀 Text-Conditioned Trajectory Imputation (Basketball)

 ✨ **What this does**
 We take basketball tracking data and **hide one player’s movement** for a few seconds.